WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?

 A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside!
-You might need to edit SideStore's WireGuard and edit the DNS inside to match your NextDNS settings in this [guide](#using-a-vpn).
+You might need to edit SideStore's WireGuard and edit the DNS inside to match your NextDNS settings in this [guide](#using-a-vpn), although this isn't compatible with the WSF Configuration Profile.

 -